mleonhard/tokimark/Readme.md

 ## Make an Aftermark QR Code
 To make an aftermark QR code:
 1. Use the New-Tokimark RPC to make a tokimark.
-2. Create the aftermark from the tokimark's block.
+2. Create the aftermark from the tokimark block.
 3. Encode the aftermark as a [QR code](https://en.wikipedia.org/wiki/QR_code).

 Example QR codes containing the example aftermark from [Aftermark](#aftermark) above: